iaacornus/michi/README.md

 - [X] **Greet/reply to greetings**

 The bot would reply to greetings made by the members with the references given in [params.py](https://github.com/yaacornus/cornusbot/blob/devel/src/params.json), with emoticons.

+- [X] **Source code send, `--source-code`**

+This sends the source code repository of the bot for whoever who requested or issued the command, whatever the purpose is.
+Then the bot deletes the message of the author immediately after recognition followed by the deletion of its response (the source code with some response) after 60.0 seconds.

 # On development functions